msc01/soacsv2mt940/README.md

 - `-m, --mt940 <filename>`: Optional name of the output file; if not given der the appendix .mt940 will be added to the file name of the input file.
 - `-n, --nbr <number>`: Optional number of the statement of account which will be written to record type :28c: of the mt940 file.
 Defaults to 0 if not given.
 - `-b, --balance <amount>`: Optional opening balance of the statement of account.
 Defaults to 0 if not given.
 - `-f, --format <format>`: Optional format of the .csv file.
-Could be either commerzbank or 1822direkt.
+Could be either commerzbank, 1822direkt, or VR-Bank.
 Defaults to commerzbank if not given.
 - `-h, --help`: Show this information.

 ## Background